Sophie Jackson is a dog lover and trainer living in the UK. She competes in agility and obedience with her four dogs.

 The World Small Animal Veterinary Association is so concerned by this trend that it has officially classified canine obesity as a disease, and wants to see more done by vets to encourage healthy body weight in pets.

 How Does Being Overweight Impact My Dog's Health?

 Some negative health implications from a dog being overweight are obvious and some are slightly more controversial.
-Joint health and mobility is a prime concern in dogs that are carrying extra weight, this is especially the case in dogs that have a joint problem (such as hip dysplasia), an issue with the spine or the start of arthritis.
-Just as in people, keeping a dog lean and fit will take pressure off the joints and sometimes reduce the need for anti-inflammatory and painkilling medications.
+Joint health and mobility is a prime concern in dogs that are carrying extra weight, this is especially the case in dogs that have a joint problem (such as hip dysplasia), an issue with the spine, or the start of arthritis.
+Just as in people, keeping a dog lean and fit will take the pressure off the joints and sometimes reduce the need for anti-inflammatory and painkilling medications.
 Breeds prone to back problems (such as dachshunds) should never be allowed to gain extra weight as this can put excess strain on the spine and increase the risk of issues arising.

 In 1995, a study was done to investigate whether a dog being overweight increased its risk of developing certain diseases and health problems.
 The study looked at 21,754 dogs, of which 34.1% were deemed overweight or obese.
-Diseases that were significantly more prevalent among overweight animals included diabetes, hypothyroidism and pancreatitis, with obese dogs having a noticeably higher risk than dogs with a normal body weight.
+Diseases that were significantly more prevalent among overweight animals included diabetes, hypothyroidism, and pancreatitis, with obese dogs having a noticeably higher risk than dogs with normal body weight.

 Mobility issues, such as general lameness and cruciate ligament damage also increased.
 However, heart disease was not shown to be significantly worse in overweight dogs.